History of the Confederation of African Football: Egypt's financial aid to the CAF

-Sir Stanley Rous attends CAF 3rd Extraordinary General Assembly in Cairo
+Attendance of Sir Stanley Rous at CAF 3rd Extraordinary General Assembly in Cairo

 A watershed gathering of this young confederation took place on January 23 and 24 1963 when Moustafa succeeded in getting the Egyptian government to bankroll the accommodation and travel expenses of visiting delegates.
 Therefore, a record 23 national associations attended alongside FIFA President Sir Stanley Rous.
 Several ground-breaking decisions were taken at this meeting.
 First, the continent was divided into six geographical zones and the CAF Executive Committee was expanded to take in 12 representatives.
 Djan and Tessema emerged as Vice-Presidents and a new set of statutes was adopted and published.

-African Cup of Champions Clubs is born
+Establishment of African Cup of Champions Clubs

 At the next General Assembly in Accra, on November 22, 1963, a decision was taken to create a new competition for clubs the African Cup of Champions Clubs.

 A year later, during the Congress in Tokyo, on the eve of the 1964 Summer Olympics, a counter proposal co-sponsored by Ethiopia, Egypt and then new member Ghana, calling for the expulsion of Apartheid South Africa, surprisingly won the majority vote for the reduced, but equally effective suspension of Apartheid, reversing the 1963 decision.
 Thereafter, ceaseless efforts by Sir Stanley to change this new status were successfully blocked by Africa.
 As many as 25 African countries were represented during this congress, Djan was re-elected to the FIFA Executive Committee.

 Head of the Algerian delegation to the Seventh CAF General Assembly in Tunis, on November 11, 1965, Dr. Mohammad Maouche, criticised the structures of the organisation leading to the formation of a study committee to make amendments to the statutes and submit them at the Extraordinary Assembly in London in July 1966.